neurodebian/neurodebian/sphinx/vm.rst

 .. image:: pics/vm_import_app.jpg

-The next dialog will ask you to choose a virtual machine.
+Next dialog will ask you to choose a virtual machine.
 Please navigate to the extracted NeuroDebian download and select the `NeuroDebian.ovf` file.

 .. image:: pics/vm_import_wizard.jpg

-You can finished the import wizard by click on *next* a couple of times.
-There is no need to change anything, as we will got through the settings in a second.
+You can finish importing of NeuroDebian by clicking on *next* a couple of times.
+There is no need to change anything, as we will get through the settings in a second.
-Importing the virtual machine will take a short while, as it is distributed in a compressed format that now gets extracted (total extracted size about 3.5 GB).
+Importing of the virtual machine will take a short while, as it is distributed in a compressed format that now gets extracted (total extracted size about 3.5 GB).
 Once imported, the NeuroDebian virtual machine will appear in the list of available machines.
 Do **not** start it yet, but select NeuroDebian and hit the *Settings* button.
-In the following dialog you'll have the chance to configure the machine.
+In the following dialog you'll have a chance to configure the machine.
 You can assign the amount of RAM that should be made available to it (for serious fMRI data processing, please allow at least 2 GB).
 If you have a recent computer with multiple CPU cores, you can also decide how many cores